TrueOsiris/path_of_exile_filters/README.md

-# Path of Exile - filters
+# Path of Exile 1 & 2 - filters

-Basic filters for path of exile
+Latest filter is compatible with Path of Exile 2 v0.3 Basic filters for path of exile

 ## Info